Sony World Photography Awards 2013 - Youth Award

 - Step 3 - The 10 Category Winners will be announced prior to the Gala Ceremony in April 2013.

-Judged by WPO and Sony's digital imaging team
+Judged by WPO and Sony's digital imaging team.

 What does culture mean to you?
 Take a photograph that depicts your take on culture; it could be your local youth culture and social gatherings, a culture you have immersed yourself in whilst travelling, traditions amongst a tight-knit community or large-scale cultural gatherings such as festivals.

 Capture your local environment through a photograph; perhaps you want to illustrate the naturally beautiful qualities of your environment, or highlight an issue which is having a negative effect on it.
-Explore your environment, whether it is your immediate domestic environment or somewhere you enjoy visiting, in search of that winning photograph.
-The opportunities around you for great photographs will surely be endless!

 Find inspiration in the faces of people around you and take a portrait that communicates a story about your subject.
 Look for expressions and passing glances that might otherwise go unnoticed and push the boundaries of what can be achieved within a portrait, the most traditional of photographic styles.